Bitso, a Mexican-based and LATAM-focused digital currency exchange has announced the release of its new API after months of development.

 3. Transfer API: Allows one to make bitcoin transfers from anywhere in the world to Mexican pesos, creating deposits to any of Bitso’s available outlets, which can be bank accounts, debit cards, cell phones, and vouchers amongst others.
 Using current price and liquidity, this API tells you the amount of BTC necessary to receive a specific amount of MXN.
 Bitso guarantees the quote and makes the exchange for pesos, and subsequently the transfer via SPEI.

-4. Account Creation API: Allows one to automate the creation of Bitso accounts that can be administered by the origin account.
+4. Account Creation API: This allows one to automate the creation of Bitso accounts that can be administered by the origin account.
 It’s worth noting that accounts created via this API are subject to the same rules and verification policies as any other accounts.

 5. Webhooks: Allows one to register a URL that will be hit with information regarding specific events pertaining to one’s account — for instance when one receives a deposit in any currency.
 With webhooks and the REST API combined, one can build, amongst other things, payment solutions that accept transfers in many currencies.